EricKim86/e-commerce-back-end/README.md

   ## Description
-  This application utilizes mysql12 and sequelize to allow a user to access a database to view, create, update, and delete data on various tables.
+  This application utilizes sequelize to allow a user to access a database to view, create, update, and delete data on various tables in Insomnia.

   ## Table of Contents